Skip to content

 • Created a new project, built a complete schematic, assigned footprints

-• Designed a PCB layout with design rules, ground pour, and DRC
+• Designed a two-layer PCB layout with design rules, ground pours on both sides, and DRC

-• Exported manufacturing files (copper PDF, drill file)
+• Exported manufacturing files (Gerbers for fab, copper PDFs for CNC and home etch, drill file)

 Electronics skills:

-• ATmega328P minimal circuit (crystal, decoupling, reset, ISP)
+• ATmega328P minimal circuit (crystal, decoupling, reset, ISP, FTDI)

 • Component placement strategy for noise immunity